 The answer to both is YES.
 And we’ll tell you why.

-Fighting for organic rankings can seem like swimming upstream in a flood.
-You are constantly against the ever-increasing tide of other businesses competing for consumer attention.
+Fighting for organic rankings or implementing search engine optimization can seem like swimming upstream in a flood.
+You are always against the ever-increasing tide of other businesses competing for consumer attention.
 But the numbers are in: PPC can give you the edge you need.

 How much of an edge, you ask?
 Well, try this statistic on for size:

-An in-depth study from NYU proves that a company that uses both paid and organic search listings increases its profits 4.5% higher than only using one.
+An in-depth study from NYU proves that a company that uses both paid and organic search listings increase its profits 4.5% higher than only using one.

 You read that right—using paid search advertising in tandem with organic rankings CAN increase your revenue.
 They have what the study calls a “positive interdependence.”
 This means that both paid search advertising and organic search can further your reach and get you clicks on their own—but they really shine when used together.